SPARCS-Service-Hackathon-2024/A3-Backend/README.md

 # A3-Backend
-Frontend repository for Team A3
+Backend repository for Team A3